Starkit

 After that I've updated the connectors that I had changed and I've rerouted the traces.
 Not only does the new design look nicer but it also has enough space to fit a picture of a silly kitten (the name Starkit

 comes from my obsession with cats anyways).
-I have also exported the PCB 3D model and put it in the CAD model.
+I have also exported the PCB 3D model and attached it to its mount in the CAD model.

 Time spent: 4h 30min